PrimeTimeTran/next-blog/data/blog/unsolved mysteries - Log JSON file load time in Flutter using Firebase.md

 date: '2023-07-02'
 tags: ['dart', 'flutter']
 draft: false
-summary: "Logging how long it takes to execute a function is usually a straight forward process.
-Checking the JSON load time of a file on Flutter using async/await & Firebase hasn't been as straight forward as I would've liked"
+summary: "Usually an easy process but not always.
+With Flutter & Firebase logging hasn't been straight forward.
+The steps I've taken and the behavior I'm observing logging the duration of rootBundle.load() to Firebase."
 bibliography: references-data.bib
 canonicalUrl:
 ---

-## Log JSON file load time in Flutter using Firebase - Unsolved Mysteries
+## Log Function Execution Duration

+A function that works perfectly in debug is acting up in release.

 I have a helper `loadJsonFile()` which loads a local json file from disk at `path` and returns it.

 The function works great in iOS, Android & Web debug but only iOS & Web in release.

+On Android I'm experiencing [this problem](https://stackoverflow.com/questions/64214102/is-it-slow-to-read-data-from-a-json-file-with-rootbundle-loadstring).

 ```dart
 Future<dynamic> loadJsonFile(String path) async {